pgRouting/pgrouting/src/bdAstar/doc/pgr_bdAstarCost.rst

     * and/or **epsilon**.

 ..
 NOTE::
-    In the One to One signature, because of the deprecated signature existance, it is compulsory to indicate if the graph is **directed** or **undirected**.
+    In the One to One signature, because of the deprecated signature existence, it is compulsory to indicate if the graph is **directed** or **undirected**.

 :Example: Directed using Heuristic 2